blue-tomato/ElasticsearchFeeder/readme.md

 - optionally insert a prefix string that'll be used when hashing your ES ids
 - insert template configurations (see [Schema](#schema) to see how those work)
 - (re)index all pages matching our module configuration by clicking the "Index All Pages" button. *NOTE: using this option can take quite a long time (primarily depending on how much ProcessWire pages you're going to send to the ElasticSearch index).*
+- or use the batchSync.php script (description below)

 ### Schema